RaphaeleL/build.h/README.md

 ## Getting Started

-Checkout the `examples\` Directory with many different example usages.
 Just drop `build.h` into your project.
 There are several `define` options, those control the behaviour of `build.h`

 - `SHL_USE_SHL_IMPLEMENTATION` - enable the default implementation
 - `SHL_USE_LOGGER` - enable the logger